 It’s a long list and definitely can be overwhelming.
 But it is certainly worth taking your time to read labels and avoid these for your family’s health!

-For another resource, Environmental Working Group (EWG) has just launched their new Food Scores program where you can search for products and find their scores based on nutrition, ingredients, and processing.
+For another resource, Environmental Working Group (EWG) has a Food Scores program where you can search for products and find their scores based on nutrition, ingredients, and processing.
 If your products are in their database, it’s worth trying out!
 They have an easy app for it as well.